aliaksei-babuk/iot-sa-project/README.md

 ![image](https://github.com/aliaksei-babuk/iot-sa-project/blob/main/Docks/Flow%20Chart%20for%20the%20UC-2.png)

 The public-safety siren detection use case addresses the need for rapid identification and localization of emergency vehicles in dense urban environments.
 The main flow involves real-time ingestion of acoustic signals, detection of siren patterns through CNN-based classification, and geolocation annotation of events for dispatch centers.
 This automated pipeline minimizes reliance on manual reporting and reduces delays in emergency response coordination.
 Possible exceptions may include false positives triggered by acoustically similar events (e.g., construction noise) or degraded accuracy in high-noise urban corridors.
-However, the benefits are distributed across multiple stakeholders: dispatch operators gain actionable alerts that improve response routing, emergency services experience reduced arrival times at incident sites, and citizens benefit from faster and more reliable public-safety interventions
+However, the benefits are distributed across multiple stakeholders: dispatch operators gain actionable alerts that improve response routing, emergency services experience reduced arrival times at incident sites, and citizens benefit from faster and more reliable public-safety interventions.

 ### 1.2.3 Use Case 3: Urban Noise Mapping
 | Field |	Description |